-- 1. Department of Environment and Resource Management's activities in respect of each mine's flood preparedness in advance of the 2010/2011 wet season, including whether any particular activities were undertaken as a response to the forecast of an above-average rainfall wet season - 2. the water management sections of the environmental authority applicable at the mine during the 2010/2011 wet season, including: - any concerns held by him or the Department of Environment and Resource Management (DERM) regarding its terms and the ability of the mine operator to comply with it - b. any terms that the mine operator has indicated it is unable to comply with, or breached - c. any terms that had to be amended from the Fitzroy model conditions because the model terms were unsuitable for this mine site - d. any terms that he or DERM consider do not adequately promote environmental protection and dam safety - 3. any transitional environmental program (TEP) issued or refused or any emergency direction (ED) given or considered regarding either mine during the period 1 October 2010 to 30 July 2011 related to water management, and for each, the following: - information received from the mine operator
+- Department of Environment and Resource Management (DERM) activities in respect of each mine's flood preparedness in advance of the 2010/2011 wet season, including whether any particular activities were undertaken as a response to the forecast of an above-average rainfall wet season - 2. the water management sections of the environmental authority applicable at the mines during the 2010/2011 wet season, including: - a. any concerns held by him or DERM regarding its terms and the ability of the mine operator to comply with it - any terms that the mine operator has indicated it is unable to comply with, or breached - any terms that had to be amended from the Fitzroy model conditions because the model terms were unsuitable for this mine site - any terms that he or DERM consider do not adequately promote environmental protection and dam safety - any transitional environmental program (TEP) issued or refused or any emergency direction (ED) given or considered regarding any of the mines during the period 1 October 2010 to 30 July 2011 related to water management, and for each, the following: - a. information received from the mine operator